-- 44.6 Conduct of the Races, as follows: - 44.6.1 Races of up to, and including, 300m shall be run entirely in lanes. - 44.6.2 Races over 300m, and less than 800m shall start and continue in lanes until the breakline marked at the end of the second bend. - 44.6.3 For the start of races of 800m, each athlete may be assigned a separate lane, or up to two athletes may be assigned per lane, or a group start, as in Rule 17.5.2 of the Technical Rules preferably commencing in lanes 1 and 4, may be used.
+- 6.2 Races over 300m, and less than 800m shall start and continue in lanes until the breakline marked at the end of the second bend. - 6.3 For the start of races of 800m, each athlete may be assigned a separate lane, or up to two athletes may be assigned per lane, or a group start, as in Rule 17.5.2 of the Technical Rules preferably commencing in lanes 1 and 4, may be used.
 In these cases, athletes may leave their lane, or those running in the outer group may join the inner group, only after the breakline marked at the end of the first bend, or if the race is run with two bends in lanes, at the end of the second bend.
 A single curved start line may also be used.

-44.6.4 Races longer than 800m shall be run without lanes using an arced start line or group starts.
+6.4 Races longer than 800m shall be run without lanes using an arced start line or group starts.
 If a group start is used, the breakline shall be at the end of either the first or second bend.